neelgore/GreedyFish/README.md

 # chess
 Chess Engine in Java

-Compile and run src/main/Main.java to run the program
+Compile src/main/Main.java to run the program